 Opening a jet charter merchant account may prove to be a difficult task for your startup business.
 Your clients want to pay but they look for ways that are convenient for them.
 If you do not accept credit cards, they may turn to another provider.
 But this is not as easy as it sounds.

 Even considering the high risk nature, you can still get a jet charter credit card processing account.
 But this will not come from a traditional payment provider such as Stripe, Square, or Paypal.
 Instead you will need to turn to a reputable high risk payment processor.
 These providers are equipped to support high risk businesses such as yours along with a multitude of integration possibilities and a PCI compliant, secure virtual terminal.

 You need a merchant account for jet charter tailored to the needs of your business.
 Do you want to accept mobile phone orders?
 You got it.
-Looking to provide ACH options on top of your payment gateway?
+Looking to provide ACH options through your payment gateway providers?
 They have you covered.